Top Tips - Sailing Fitness

 With these movements we will use an array of different implements, grips, angles, rep ranges and tempos to ensure our athletes are as robust as possible for competition time, as well as reduce overuse injuries and boredom.
-During the early stages of training, sailors will perform more unilateral (single arm or single leg) movements to help restore / develop balance on each side of the body.
-We are generally all stronger on one side but the least we can do is minimise discrepancies and stay on top of it.
+During the early stages of training, sailors will perform more unilateral (single-arm or single leg) movements to help restore / develop balance on each side of the body.
+We are generally all stronger on one side but the least we can do is minimise discrepancies and stay on top of it

 In summary, you can never have a back that is too strong!

-How often you train comes down to a variety of factors, but the key ones are your ability to recover from training sessions and the progress you make on your programme.
+How often you train for sailing fitness comes down to a variety of factors, but the key ones are your ability to recover from training sessions and the progress you make on your programme.
 Excluding warming up, cooling down and setting up exercises, 45 to 60 minutes is a sufficient time to complete a quality training session.
 If your workouts are taking significantly longer, it is important to make sure you are sticking to your rest periods (less chat, more work) and avoid unnecessary exercises in your session.